codemancers/create-component/README.md

 # Local setup

+1. clone the repo
-1. Create Figma access token and paste it in .env
+2. Create Figma access token
-2. In the test repos package.json in devDependencies add "create-component": "file:/file_path"
+3. In the test repos package.json in devDependencies add "create-component": "file:/local_repo_path"
-3. run `npm i` in the test repo
+4. run `npm i` in the test repo
+5. for first time when the package is executed, it asks for figma_access token, please enter token, it will be stored locally for future use.

 ## command to create a component in a project repo